lcudenne/eeprobe/readme.md

   receiving processes are put to sleep instead of constantly polling.
-We implement this strategy at the user level to be transparent to the MPI runtime and the application. **EEProbe** is an open-source implementation of this strategy.
+We implement this strategy at the user level to be transparent to the MPI runtime and the application. **EEProbe** is an open-source implementation of this strategy for C MPI runtimes and the @mpi4py Python runtime.

 ## Quick start